 What you need to understand is that not all of these forms of zinc are helpful or useful.

-It's easy to buy a 'cheap' zinc which is bound to a low quality carrier but using this type of zinc will NOT effectively ensure that it's making it into your body or cells.
+It's easy to buy a 'cheap' zinc that is bound to a low-quality carrier but using this type of zinc will NOT effectively ensure that it's making it into your body or cells.

 There are many forms of zinc but I really only recommend using the following forms for thyroid patients:

 You will find that these formulations are more expensive than some forms of Zinc which may be tempting but remember that absorption is a huge issue when it comes to zinc.

 These forms have medical studies showing that they are the most absorbed and, therefore, most useful especially to thyroid patients.

 What about the dose?